 “Coping Mechanism.”
 One of my only efforts at writing in somebody else’s world.
 This story appeared in INTO PAINFREAK, based on Gerard Houarner’s PAINFREAK.

-“The Most Depressing Christmas Song.”
-Can’t announce any details about this story yet, but watch for it next Christmas…
+“Good Deeds.”
+Can’t announce any details about this story yet, but watch for it this Christmas…

 “December Birthday.”
 When a man hears “It’s a birthday present AND a Christmas present!” one too many times, things go horribly wrong.
 Appeared in CHRISTMAS HORROR VOLUME 2.